Trouble loading this video? Click here to open the link in YouTube.

 RIGHT A WRONG

-Welcome to the Bialystok Cemetery Restoration project, where volunteers and supporters are working to right a wrong.
-During the Holocaust, Nazis and sympathizers destroyed and desecrated Jewish cemeteries throughout Europe, including Bagnowka Cemetery in Bialystok, Poland that was the final resting place for members of the largest Jewish community in Europe.
+Welcome to the Bialystok Cemetery Restoration project, where volunteers and supporters are working to right a wrong at Bagnowka Cemetery in Bialystok, Poland.
+Bagnowka was destroyed predominantly after the war under Communist occupation, and is the final resting place for members of what was once the largest Jewish community in Europe.

 What began in 2015 as a personal quest by one couple, Amy and Josh Degen, to salvage and restore headstones in the cemetery, has grown to an international commitment to right this wrong.